ellenjunghyunkim/late_life_working/README.md

 # Description of this data
-The codes and data are for the paper Does (Re-)Entering the Labor Market at Advanced Ages Protect Against Cognitive Decline?
+- The codes and data are for the paper Does (Re-)Entering the Labor Market at Advanced Ages Protect Against Cognitive Decline?
 A Panel-Matching Difference-in-Differences Approach, Kim, Jung Hyun and Muniz-Terrera, Graciela and Leist, Anja (2022).
+- Study flow folder contains a study/data flow chart for an intuitive undersatnding.

 ## Data
 - The data used in this study are publicly available on the Health and Retirement Study website (http://hrsonline.isr.umich.edu/).